openproblems-bio/openproblems/openproblems/tasks/_cell_cell_communication/README.md

 ## The subtasks

 Subtasks for cell-cell communication are defined by which aspects of a communication event are detected.
-Currently, two subtasks are defined:
+Currently, two subtasks aimed at steady-state, or single-context, CCC predictions are defined:

 * [Ligand-Target](./cell_cell_communication_ligand_target): interactions between
   ligand molecules and target cell types; and